yuqiliao/IDE-help-guide/_book/04-timss-walk-through.md

-2.  **Show data for values categorized as Missing** will include the percentage of students in the total sample or in a reporting group for whom membership in a particular response category is unknown
+2.  **Show data for values categorized as Missing** will include the percentage of students in the total sample or in a reporting group for whom membership in a particular response category is unknown because no response was given by the students, their teacher, or their school.
-### Format Options {#f.-format-options .unnumbered}    their school.
 The percentage of "missing" will be shown in the right-most table column.
-Missing data are available only for queries
-    that involve percentages as the statistic type.
+Missing data are available only for queries that involve percentages as the statistic type.
 Unless you check this option, the default is for missing responses not to be included in the percentage distribution shown.